Yom: Overview

 Yom relates to the concept of time, and is used not just for "day" or "days", but for time in general.
 How yom is translated depends on context, using hermeneutics.
-The word day is used somewhat the same way in the English language, as in "In my grandfather's day, cars did not go very fast" or "In the day of the dinosaurs there were not many mammals."
+The word day is used somewhat the same way in the English language, as in "back in my grandfather's day, cars did not go very fast" or "in the day of the dinosaurs there were not many mammals".